amd/aocl-data-analytics/doc/options/all_table.rst

 .. note::
    This page lists optional parameters for **C APIs** only.

-In all the following tables, :math:`\varepsilon`, refers to a *safe* machine precision (twice the actual machine precion) for the given floating point data type.
+In all the following tables, :math:`\varepsilon`, refers to a *safe* machine precision (twice the actual machine precision) for the given floating point data type.

 .. _opts_linearmodel: